 After boarding the bus or arriving on campus, a student is considered the responsibility of the school and is not allowed to leave without permission.
 Doing so may result in administrative disciplinary action.

 When arriving late to school, students must sign in at the attendance office.

 A student must have permission from a parent or guardian to leave school grounds and must sign out in the office before leaving.
 Written permission must be on file prior to first period.
 Doctor, dentist, and legal appointments must be documented.
-All visitors must report to the Main Office.
+Refer to earlier section Early Dismissal for complete details.